-Are you arriving in Athens and you only have a day to see as many attractions and points of interest as possible?
+Do you plan on arriving in Athens with only one day to see as many attractions and points of interest as possible?
 Check out the following one-day Athens survival guide and get to explore the city like a local!

 Athens is considered one of the most vibrant cities across Europe when it comes to nightlife.
 Are you looking for a cozy, speakeasy place where you can drink cocktails made by awarded bartenders?
 Or maybe a fancy garden with fine wine selections and some finger food?
 You name it, Athens ‘s got it.
 But what about some non-touristy and super-crowded alternatives?
 Our city has a lot more than meets the eye.